TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 We believe that making public the list of location temporary UUIDs and time corresponding to clusters is an acceptable tradeoff, because this information is not per se sensitive health data (it does not reveal any user health information to an eavesdropper), although it can be considered as personal data (it is associated to the location manager)[^footnote-2].

 [^footnote-2]: This is a big difference with a decentralized contact tracing system, for instance based on the Google/Apple Exposure Notification (GAEN) component, where the pseudonyms of COVID+ users are freely available over the Internet.
 In that case, revealing this sensitive health data enables any curious neighbour who uses a dedicated BLE scanning system (and [https://coronadetective.eu](https://coronadetective.eu) has shown how trivial this can be since a web browser is sufficient) to immediately identify the health status of their neighbours if they upload their pseudonyms later on, with potentially major discrimination consequences.
 A centralized scheme should be used for contact tracing for privacy purposes in countries where citizens can trust their institutions and their Data Protection Agency, for GDPR compliance reasons.
-With the present specification, on the opposite, a decentralized risk evaluation approach makes sense as it does not disclose sensitive information per se.
+With CLEA, a decentralized risk evaluation approach makes sense as it does not disclose sensitive information per se.

+**_A single protocol, three potential deployments_**

+Central to the deployment of CLEA is the question of the role given to the Manual Contact Tracing Team (MCT).
+Three options exist:

+- Option 1: the MCT is at the center, for a maximum control.
+	Here the upload of Alice scanned QR code history is done during or after an interview with the MCT, under MCT control;
+- Option 2: the MCT is at the edge, for maximum scalability and speed, and to avoid overloading the MCT.
+	Here clusters can potentially be identified as soon as Alice uploads her scanned QR code history, without any delay.
+	The MCT is also informed of those new clusters but they are not in the critical path;
+- Option 3: the MCT is not involved in any manner.
+	Here it is not possible to couple the digital system with any hand-written attendance register.

+**_QR codes for synchronous versus asynchronous scans_**

+Regardless of which deployment option is chosen, two types of QR codes exist in order to reflect the two broad categories of use-cases:

+- those involving a **synchronous** scan of a QR code, for situations where a user scans a QR code upon entering an event or location.
+	This is typically the case with a restaurant.
+	The QR code requires a synchronous scan (i.e., when entering a location), and the location check-in timestamp is always the scanning time.

+- those involving an **asynchronous** scan of a QR code, for situations where a QR code is produced that can be scanned either in advance or after visiting the event or location.
+	This is typically the case with an on-line train ticketing service, where the QR code is printed on the ticket itself to let the user scan it at its discretion.
+	The QR code enables an asynchronous scan, before, during, or after visiting the location, and the location check-in timestamp is the one provided in the QR code itself rather than the scanning time.

+**_Static versus dynamic QR codes_**

-In order to further improve privacy and security considerations, the current specification relies on dynamic QR codes that are periodically renewed and displayed with the help of a dedicated physical device.
+In order to further improve privacy and security considerations, the current specification defines **_dynamic QR codes_** that are periodically renewed and displayed with the help of a dedicated physical device.
 Each QR code includes, among other things, the location temporary UUID (behaving as a temporary pseudonym) that typically changes at least once a day (another period is possible, as explained later).
+These dynamic QR codes necessarily require a **synchronous scan**, since the QR code will change over the time.

-The current specification can also be used with static QR codes (e.g., printed on paper and made available to clients) if a location does not own a dedicated physical device.
+The current specification can also be used with **_static QR codes_** (e.g., printed on paper and made available to clients) if a location does not own a dedicated physical device or with QR codes for an asynchronous scan.
 Being static, this solution has downsides: it is less robust in front of relay attacks, and it enables an attacker to display all the clusters on a map (since the location UUIDs will not frequently change over time, it is relatively easy to collect them) or to focus on a specific set of locations to know if they are cluster.
-A good practice is to regularly change the QR codes, in particular if the location is identified as a cluster.
+When possible, a good practice is to regularly change the QR codes, in particular if the location is identified as a cluster.
 This aspect is out of scope of the present specification.
-It can also be noticed that both systems can nicely cohabit, on the same CLEA application, using the same protocol and central server.
+It can also be noticed that both static and dynamic QR codes are processed by the same CLEA application, using the same protocol and central server.

+**_The case of employees_**

 Finally the employees of a location can benefit from the service, in order to be warned if their workplace is a cluster, or on the opposite to upload to the server that they have been tested COVID+.
 Since they have a long presence in the location, the employees must scan a specific QR code which differs from regular QR codes scanned by clients.